 You’ll want to take a stroll around town and meet your new neighbors.
 There are actually 333 villagers that can potentially move into your town (not including amiibo-exclusive ones), and your town will start off with five randomly selected ones.
 As you search for neighbors, you may notice one of their houses with lights on and smoke coming from the chimney – that means they’re inside.
 You can visit them anytime.
 If there are no lights on or smoke coming from the chimney, it means they’re out on the town.
 They could be wandering around nearby, shopping at Main Street, taking a look at the museum, or having a walk on the beach.

 You can also write letters to your neighbors.
-Nookling Junction, a general store on Main Street, sells stationary you can use to send mail.
-Open your pockets with X, select the stationary, and then choose “Write a Letter”.
+Nookling Junction, a general store on Main Street, sells stationery you can use to send mail.
+Open your pockets with X, select the stationery, and then choose “Write a Letter”.
 Select the name of the villager you’d like to send to, and then type out your message.
 You can also include a gift by dragging an item from your inventory onto the letter you’ve written.

 At some point, Isabelle, your new secretary, will tell you about seashells on the beach.
 She’ll ask you to bring her one.
 In return, she’ll hand you a basket of fruit.
 Speaking of fruits, each town will have one of five different kinds of fruit native to their town.
 It’s possible to have Apples, Cherries, Oranges, Peaches, or Pears when you first start the game.
 In addition to normal fruit, perfect fruit can also be found.
 They look slightly different from their original versions and are worth more.
 Instead of selling them all, however, you should keep your perfect fruit to plant when you obtain a shovel.
 In fact, after handing you the fruit basket, Isabelle will tell you where shovels are sold – at Nookling Junction on Main Street.
 Check their inventory – the tools they sell differ on a daily basis.
 If they don’t have a shovel in stock, Isabelle will loan you one.
 Either way, after you get your hands on a shovel, plant the fruit that Isabelle gave you.
 Be sure to give your sapling room to grow.
 Don’t plant it too close to rivers, trees, buildings, rocks, or cliffs, or else it’ll wither and die.